Reverse Osmosis vs Carbon Filters: Which Do You Need?

 - Your municipal water is reasonably clean and your main issue is chlorine taste

-- Your budget is under $50 for the system and you want low ongoing costs
+- Your budget for the system is modest and you want low ongoing costs

 - You are renting and cannot modify plumbing